ibh1127/assignment/README.md

 I have implemented this by utilizing Redis as our database which can live on a separate VM/host.
 Redis can scale horizontally to provide additional storage.

-Given more time I would implement a secondary storage method such as DynamoDB since scaling Redis could be very expensive.
+Given more time I would implement a secondary storage method such as DynamoDB given that scaling Redis could be very expensive.
 DynamoDB could give us cheaper storage and store less-frequently accessed URLs.
 This would increase latenecy, but reduce storage costs for a large URL list.